urwahfarooqi/Percolation-in-a-System/README.md

 # Percolation-in-a-System
-I developed this project using c++ language and SDML library.
+I developed this project using c++ language and SFML library.

 Percolation Simulation using SFML